emacsmirror/csv2ledger/README.md

     (amount . jk/c2l-convert-amount)))
 ```

-Another possible use of `c2l-field-modify-functions` is to make sure the value of the `debit` field is is a negative value.
+Another possible use of `c2l-field-modify-functions` is to make sure the value of the `debit` field is a negative value.
 For example, if your CSV file lists amounts debit as `"€25.14"` instead of `"-€25.14"`, you can change this with the following setup:

 ```emacs-lisp
 (setopt c2l-field-modify-functions